-The Open SUNY Center for Online Teaching Excellence (COTE) seeks nominations from campus online instructional designers of well-designed online courses to be used as examples and models for new online faculty and instructional designers in online competency development efforts.
+Open SUNY Online Teaching seeks nominations from campus online instructional designers of well-designed online courses to be used as examples and models for new online faculty and instructional designers in online professional development efforts.
 The Exemplary Online Courses for Observation program showcases outstanding faculty, courses, instructional designs, and campuses, and accepts nominations from each SUNY institution via the online instructional designer (or anyone on the online faculty supports team) twice annually regardless of LMS platform.
 The formal call for nominations takes place during the months of July and November, but nominations are accepted throughout the year.

 Criteria to Consider